marcoooo/waves-dockers/test-containers/auth/myproxy/README.md

 **NOTE** If you rebuild the container, the MyProxy CA cert will change and your keys will be invalidated.
 You will need to regenerate them afterwards.

-## Building Containers
+## How to build this image

 Build from this directory using the enclosed Dockerfile

-  $ docker build -rm -t agaveapi/myproxy .
+  > docker build -rm -t agaveapi/myproxy .